Group5A/Smart-Fire-Detection-And-Alert-System/README.md

 ```cpp
 const char* phoneNumber = "YOUR_PHONE_NUMBER";
 ```
 Replace this with the intended emergency contact number before testing.

-> ⚠️ Do not commit a real personal phone number to a public GitHub repository.

 ## ▶️ Getting Started